-It is famous as a component of fried green tomatoes, though you’ll find it served on sandwiches and as a component in other dishes as well.
+It is famous as a component of the famous dish fried green tomatoes, though you'll find it served on sandwiches and as a component in other dishes as well.

 You can use store bought pimento cheeses for your parties, but homemade pimento cheese is so much better.
 It's fresher with a superior texture and flavor, of course, from your own personal touches.

-Let’s talk about how we make classic pimento cheese, shall we?
+Let's talk about how to make pimento cheese, shall we?

 Pimento Cheese Ingredients

 - Cheddar Cheese.
 I'm using a combination of both white and yellow extra sharp cheddar cheese.

 - Mayo.
 Duke's Mayo is preferred, as it is a classic southern staple, but you can use your favorite mayonnaise.